michelleg06/m-gonzalezamador.com/research.md

 is available at Arxiv.
 With Edwin Lock and Simon Finster, we are currently working on understanding how exposure to narratives and peer behaviour affects reource-rich country citizens' willingness to share vaccines with resource-poor countries, within the context of the COVID-19 pandemic.
 For more information, you can visit the project's website
 [Sharing Vaccines](https://www.sharing-vaccines.org/), or download our [pre-analysis plan](https://doi.org/10.1257/rct.8422-1.0).
 More recently, Edwin Lock, Simon Finster, Francisco Marmolejo-Cossío and I developed an algorithmic mechanism to safely reopen educational institutions during a pandemic and mitigate learning losses.
 You can visit the web application for [the COVID-19 Safe Education Framework](https://www.c-sef.com/) for more details on the project.
-Alternatively, you can download the [pre-analysis plan](https://doi.org/10.1257/rct.9466) for the RCT (trial start date: 21 August, 2022).
+Alternatively, you can download the [pre-analysis plan](https://doi.org/10.1257/rct.9466) for the RCT.

 {% include publications.html %}